CharaChorder/nexus/README.md

 ```
 Use the `-h` to access CLI options.

+## Platform-specific quirks
+### Wayland
+You need to have XWayland enabled, and allow X11 apps to read keystrokes in all apps (on KDE this is in `Settings > Applications > Legacy X11 App Support`).

 ## Contributing

 Please create PRs and issues, we welcome all contributions.
 See issues tagged with `Help Wanted` for where you can best help.